jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     *   *Tip:* Any models rejected from the average by DAMAVER will be shown in red in the models list.

+    *   *Tip:* The model highlighted in blue is the 'most probable' model, this can be used as your final bead model instead of doing a dammif refinement.

 #.
 Click the “Save Results Summary” button to save the results summary as a **.csv** file.

 #.
 Click on the Viewer tab to open the model viewer.